-The Tattnall County School System will take the following actions to involve parents and family members in jointly developing its LEA plan under Section 1112, and the development of support and improvement plans under paragraphs (1) and (2) of Section 1111(d) of the ESSA:
+The Tattnall County School District will take the following actions to involve parents and family members in jointly developing its LEA plan under Section 1112, and the development of support and improvement plans under paragraphs (1) and (2) of Section 1111(d) of the ESSA:

-Each spring all parents are given the opportunity to complete a survey that will provide input into the academic needs of students and provide information to guide parental involvement in the CLIP as well as the LEA and School Parental Involvement Policies.
-Parent surveys are completed at local PAC meetings, on paper, and by interview if necessary, at school activities where parents are present (soccer games, field day, Honors Day), and online.
+Each spring all parents are given the opportunity to complete a survey that will provide input into the academic needs of students and provide information to guide parent and family engagement in the CLIP as well as the LEA and School Parent and Family Engagement Policies/Plans.
+Parent surveys are completed at local PAC meetings, on paper, by interview if necessary, at school activities where parents are present, and online.
 Parents have multiple opportunities to participate.

-Parents also have the opportunity to provide input at the end of the Title IA meetings, PTA meetings, and open houses.
+Parents also have the opportunity to provide input at the end of the Title IA meetings, PTA/PTO meetings, open houses, school councils, and other school meetings.
 Parents have the opportunity to list areas that they would like addressed in future meetings as well as the time and date of the scheduled meetings.

 All spring surveys are compiled and results are included in the District Improvement Plan.
-The CNA team (educators, parents, teachers, and stakeholders) are involved in the survey process and use the results to update the District Parental Involvement Policy for the upcoming year.
-The revised District Parental Involvement Policy is placed on the district website for review and is also sent home by each Title I student by October 13, 2022.
+The CNA team (educators, parents, teachers, and stakeholders) are involved in the survey process and use the results to update the District Parent and Family Engagement Policy/Plan for the upcoming year.
+The revised District Parent and Family Engagement Policy/Plan is placed on the district and school websites for review and sent home by each Title I student on or before October 31, 2023 in the Tattnall County School District's parent and student handbook.

 Parents and community stakeholders are involved in the process of district and school review and improvement on an ongoing basis.
-A joint meeting was held by all schools (including parents and stakeholders) at the schools to review and discuss needed updates and changes to the individual School Title I Plan, Parent-School Compact, 1 percent Parent Engagement funds, District Improvement Plan, District Family Engagement Plan, and the School Family Engagement Plan.
-The reviewed plans are sent home to all parents of Title I students in the fall of each year.
-Notices are provided to parents of the meetings by letter sent home by each Title I student, placed on outside school sign, and notices are placed on Class Dojo, Remind and other social media.
+A joint meeting is held by all schools (including parents and stakeholders) at the schools to review and discuss needed updates and changes to the individual School Title I Plan, School-Parent Compact, 1 percent Parent and Family Engagement funds, District Improvement Plan, District Parent and Family Engagement Policy/Plan, and the School Parent and Family Engagement Policy/Plan.
+The reviewed plans are sent home to all parents of Title I students in the fall of each year and posted on websites.
+Notices are provided to parents of the meetings by letter sent home by each Title I student, placed on outside school sign, and on Class Dojo, Remind and other social media.